zaynesember/qapp/README.md

 This repository contains a modular, PEP‑8–compliant QA engine for precinct‑level election results.
-It runs a sequence of structural, field, numeric, and FIPS validation checks and emits human‑readable text/csv summaries plus a single Excel workbook per run.
+It runs a sequence of structural, field, numeric, and FIPS validation checks and emits a single Excel workbook per run (plus a log file).

 ## Quick start